First-Time Mum? These 8 Motherhood Facts Will Shake You to Your Core

 To learn, to connect, to build that relationship in their own way.

-Of course, some partners may be unsure of how to help – or may not seem interested in helping at all.
+Of course, some partners may be unsure how to help—or may not seem interested at all.

-If this is the case for you, read the post How to Get Your Partner To Help With The Baby.
+If that sounds familiar, check out my post How to Get Your Partner to Help With the Baby.

 Parenthood is a team effort.